ArielMAJ/fullstack-vue-fastapi-template/README.md

 - Linux: works and is the primary development platform;
 - WSL: should work;
 - Windows: should work.
-The inital development stages were in Windows, but later migrated to Linux;
+The initial development stages were in Windows, but later Linux only;
 - MacOS: not tested.

 ## Contributing